-Sosi lives with his father and his mother.
+In his home, Sosi helps by carrying water, gathering firewood and teaching others.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
-Sosi works at home carrying water, gathering firewood and teaching others.
 There are 4 children in the family.

-Your love and support will help Sosi to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Sosi in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Sosi lives on the plains of Nawanjuki, home to approximately 7,400 residents.
 Typical houses are constructed of mud and have thatched roofs.
 The primary ethnic group is Bantu and the most commonly spoken language is Lusoga.